Wild Boar Goulash

 Goulash

-• Drain the meat reserving the wine but discarding the spices.
-Dab the meat dry and brown in olive oil in the casserole dish.
+• Drain the meat, reserving the wine but discarding the spices.
+Dab the meat dry and brown it in olive oil in the casserole dish.
 Add the onions, carrots, celery and red pepper.
 Cook for a further 3-4 minutes until the onions are translucent.
-Add the herbs and sweet and hot paprika.
-Toss over to cover the meat in the spices and add half the wine marinade.
+Add the herbs and remaining spices, and a very generous grinding of black pepper.
+Toss over to cover the meat in the spices.
+Sear for another minute, then add half the wine marinade or stock.
+Add the parsley.

 • Bring to a boil and then simmer on very low heat.
-After thirty minutes, add a tablespoon of tomato paste, the tinned tomatoes, and a little more marinade.
+After thirty minutes, add a tablespoon of tomato paste, the tinned tomatoes, and a little more marinade/stock.

-• Meanwhile, chop the potatoes and add them after the first hour of cooking.
-Simmer gently adding more marinade until the meat and potatoes are soft.
-Each time you add the marinade – bring the stew back to a boil for a couple of minutes and then turn it down to a slow simmer.
+• Meanwhile, chop the root vegetables and add them after the first hour of cooking.
+Simmer gently, adding more marinade (stock or wine) until the meat and potatoes are soft.
+Each time you add the marinade, bring the stew back to a boil for a couple of minutes, then reduce the heat to a low simmer.
 This version has lots of sauce – more like the traditional goulash soup.
-It is up to you how soupy or stewy you want it to be.
+It is up to you how soupy or stewy you want it.
+If you've run out of marinade/stock, feel free to add a little water.
+Taste for seasoning and adjust accordingly – you may need to add a little salt.

-• Depending on the meat – it may need 2 – 3 hours to cook*.
+• Depending on the meat, it may take 2-3 hours to cook*.
 Adjust the cooking times if you swap the wild boar for other meats.

-• Garnish with soured cream and smoked paprika.
+• Garnish with sour cream and smoked paprika.
 Serve with a big green salad, sauerkraut or cabbage salad and plenty of bread to mop up the sauce.

 Notes